evanbones/Souped-Up/design-document.md

 - Preview first 3 ingredients on conveyor belt
 - Plan strategy

-**2. COOKING PHASE** (Repeats for 3-5 rounds)
+**2. COOKING PHASE** (Repeats for 3 rounds)
 - Draw 8 random ingredients from your deck onto conveyor belt
-- Hand limit: 5 ingredients (can hold from belt)
-- Choose ingredients to add to soup OR trash
+- Choose ingredients to add to soup OR otherwise they're trashed at end of round
 - Each ingredient added immediately scores its stats
 - Unused ingredients on belt are discarded (no refund)
-- Round ends when you press "Serve Round"
+- Round ends when you press "Serve"
+- Customer takes out a spoon and tastes soup and gives a comment depending on satisfaction

 **3. SCORING**
 - Current Flavour × Current Kick = Round Satisfaction
 - Satisfaction bar fills toward threshold
 - Heat decreases by 1
 - If threshold met: Victory (gain rewards)
-- If threshold not met after all rounds: Customer leaves angry (lose run)
+- If threshold not met after all rounds: Customer storms out and you get a humorous angry review message from them (lose run)

 **4. REWARDS** (After victory)
-Choose 1 of 3 rewards:
-- New ingredient (choice of 3)
-- New technique (choice of 3)
+- New ingredients/technique (choice of 3)
-- $30
-- Relic (rare, replaces ingredient/money option)
+- Variable money from $15-50 tallied from time bonus and overkill bonus

 ---